 I joined Sinergie's Ten Days in Puglia tour last summer in 2011.
 That was a fantastic experience!
 Beautiful scenery, generous people, and totally awesome food!
 I was introduced to the tranquil country life of Southern Puglia and Basilicata, Italy.
 I could escape from my busy, crazy reality, and refreshed my mind during the stay.
 I still longingly recall the pleasant odors in the morning, smiling blue sky, and rays of the afternoon sun in Altamura.

-The first time I came in contact with the members of Sinergie was in 2002.
+The first time I came in contact with the members of Sinergie - now Messors - was in 2002.
 I joined their Eutropia restoration volunteer program and worked on Masseria Jesce for two weeks.
 It was to be a life-changing experience.
 I had fun and felt so comfortable in the international environment.
 In the years after, I came back more and more.
 Since I studied archaeology, I was able to do my internship with Sinergie.
 In one summer, I participated in both the fresco restoration workshop and the archaeological field school workshop, and I never learned so much in such a short time.
 It was amazing.
 The atmosphere is amazing: a place where everybody can do something, everybody can learn, and everybody can add culture and experience.
 Everybody is welcome.
 No stress and the most delicious food freshly prepared for you every day.
 What more could you want?
 There are excursions, lessons, and sneak peeks into the real Italian life.
 The workshops are something you do, they’re something you have to experience as part of life.
 You won’t regret it.
 Hope to see you there!

 The art restoration workshop not only focused on artworks and how to restore them, but was also an immersion into southern Italian culture and history.
 Through trips to see the sites and sounds of the Puglia region to the field work we did in caves, the experience was truly astounding.
 The multiple guest lectures provided a range of information into fresco style and development along with geographical layout of the land, showing why the cave churches were produced.
 The course plan was highly adaptable and if something was of interest then it would be discussed, explained and/or experienced.
 The food was home-cooked everyday, with incredible fresh, local ingredients and the cheese (which was included in every meal) was made on-site in the Masseria dairy!
 The program ran concordantly with an Italian children’s English program, and everyone was encouraged to help out with the English lessons, along with the Italian children sometimes coming on site to see the frescoes that we were working on.
 It was a truly remarkable experience that whilst adding to my art historical knowledge also helped me grow personally.